-Other courses in the January and Summer terms are either one or two weeks in length.
+In addition to regular semester courses, several short-term one-week courses are offered in January, June, and July-August.
 They are designed for: 1) current degree students and others desiring academic credit, 2) pastors and others in professional ministry who wish to engage in continuing education and 3) lay persons who are seeking to expand their understanding of the faith and their gifts for ministry.
+Longer short-term introductory courses in biblical languages (New Testament Greek and Biblical Hebrew) are taught regularly during the summer terms.
 Information regarding specific offerings is available on the Seminary website and from the Registrar's Office.